-Dateline is shown in Australia at 9.30pm each Tuesday on SBS ONE and repeated on Wednesday at 2.00pm on SBS ONE.
+Dateline is shown in Australia at 9.30pm each Tuesday on SBS ONE and will return for its 2015 season on 27th January.

 Viewers worldwide can watch many of our past stories on this website by following the links from the homepage or going to the SBS On Demand site to view full episodes.

 Dateline also has its own YouTube channel, where most of our recent stories are available, or you can subscribe to our podcasts to download specific reports.

 - 1 Gold Walkley Award (the highest award in Australian journalism)

 - 4 Walkley Young Australian Journalist of the Year Awards